juhp/presentations/fudcon2016-apac/fp-intro-lab/fudconpp-fp-intro.md

 but want to give a taste
 </div>

+# Requisites
 ## Requisites

-Today we will use hugs98 or ghc for some parts.
+Today we will use Haskell:

+need hugs98 or ghc.

-## Install hugs
+## Install Haskell
+ghc is current but large

 Hugs is old but small!

-    sudo apt install hugs
+    sudo apt install [ghc|hugs]

 or

-    sudo dnf install hugs98
+    sudo dnf install [ghc|hugs98]

 Installers for Windows and Mac